-Clinical Command Centers is an organically created business unit within GE Healthcare.
+Clinical Command Centers, part of the Edison ecosystem, is an organically created business unit within GE Healthcare.
 Its purpose is to serve caregivers.

 The Command Center business began in 2008 as part of GE Healthcare's "Performance Solutions" initiative, an effort to help clients with their toughest problems, including those beyond GE's traditional work in radiology and patient monitoring.

 The focus from 2008 to 2013 was helping clients with patient flow and safety, service line strategy, and management systems.
 For example, by reinventing block schedules and surgical flow in hospital perioperative departments.

 In 2012, GE Healthcare's Hospital of the Future (HoF) team was integrated into the Command Center team.